-There’s no denying it: Eskom’s regularly irregular power cuts will really affect the way we cook and entertain.
+There’s no denying it: Eskom’s regularly irregular power cuts really affect the way we cook and entertain.
 But there’s no need to resort to end-of-the-month crackers and cheese.
 Fresh ingredients can make for a most satisfying meal, and if salads don’t appeal in colder weather, nothing beats a good ol’ braai.
 We’ve compiled a list of great recipes that require zero electricity.
 They’re fresh, simple and perfectly suited for a delicious dinner by candlelight.

 Barbecued chilli squid and aubergine with ginger and coriander yoghurt